The relative modular object and Frobenius extensions of finite Hopf algebras: The relative modular object

 \begin{remark} We shall explain how this theorem implies a result of Fischman, Montgomery and Schneider \cite{MR1401518}.
-Let $A/B$ be an extension of finite-dimensional Hopf algebras over $k$, and let $F := \mathrm{Res}^A_B: \mbox{\rm mod-}A \to \mbox{\rm mod-}B$ be the restriction functor.
+Let $A/B$ be an extension of finite-dimensional Hopf algebras over $k$, and let $F := \mathrm{res}^A_B: \mbox{\rm mod-}A \to \mbox{\rm mod-}B$ be the restriction functor.
 As we have mentioned in Introduction, the functors

 are a left adjoint and a right adjoint of $F$, respectively.
 Recall that we have used the Nichols-Zoeller theorem to obtain the above expression of $R$.
-The theorem also allows us to apply Theorems~\ref{thm:rel-mod-1} and~\ref{thm:mod-obj-3} to the functor $F$.
-As a consequence,
+The theorem allows us to apply our results to $F$.
+Consequently, we obtain